 Who Is Responsible For Building Fire Safety?

-In this article, we’ll provide insight into the characteristics of a Responsible Person, the regulations they need to follow and their duties, such as conducting fire safety audits.
+In this article, we’ll provide insight into the characteristics of an Accountable Person, the regulations they need to follow and their duties, such as conducting fire safety audits.

-- What Are the Characteristics of a Responsible Person?
+- What Are the Characteristics of an Accountable Person?

-- What Regulations Does a Responsible Person Need to Follow?
+- What Regulations Does an Accountable Person Need to Follow?

-- What Are the Duties of the Responsible Person?
+- What Are the Duties of the Accountable Person?

-What Are the Characteristics of a Responsible Person?
+What Are the Characteristics of an Accountable Person?

-The Responsible Person is anyone who has control of premises or has a degree of control over certain areas or systems within premises.
+The Accountable Person is anyone who has control of premises or has a degree of control over certain areas or systems within premises.

-This means the Responsible Person’s job role can vary depending on the type of premises in question.
-There might be more than one Responsible Person operating on premises in some cases.
-Some examples of the Responsible Person include:
+This means the Accountable Person’s job role can vary depending on the type of premises in question.
+There might be more than one Accountable Person operating on premises in some cases.
+Some examples of the Accountable Person include:

 - Someone who controls the premises